airnativeextensions/nativeextensions-documentation/docs/application/device-information---display-metrics.md

 ---
-title: Device Information - Device State
+title: Device Information - Display Metrics
-sidebar_label: Device Information - Device State
+sidebar_label: Device Information - Display Metrics
 ---

+## Device State

-## Power Save Mode
+### Power Save Mode

 Recent releases of both iOS and Android have introduced a "power save mode" where applications should reduce their functionality in order to conserve battery as much as possible.